We may earn commission from affiliate links →

 Sarajevo Film Festival

 During the summer months within the Turkish Quarter of Sarajevo, the city puts on various performances in the evenings.
-Here you’ll see folk dancing, opera, ballet and various other performances to entertain you through the night.
+Here you’ll see folk dancing, opera, ballet, and different arrangements to entertain you through the night.

 Street Art Festival In Mostar